Kelly Joyce, PhD

 - Qualitative Social Science Methods

-Prof. Joyce previously was an Associate Professor of Sociology at the College of William and Mary.
-Prof. Joyce also served as a Program Director for the Science, Technology, and Society program and the Ethics Education in Science and Engineering program at the National Science Foundation during 2009-2011.
+Professor Joyce previously was an Associate Professor of Sociology at the College of William and Mary.
+She also served as a Program Director for the Science, Technology, and Society program and the Ethics Education in Science and Engineering program at the National Science Foundation during 2009-2011.
 She received the Director's Award for Collaborative Integration for contributing to the education of ethical scientists, interagency collaboration, and extraordinary efforts in integrating ethical expertise with scientific knowledge in 2011.

 - Fahmida Chowdhury and Kelly Joyce.
 2011.
 “Pushing the Boundaries of Transdisciplinary Science Through Cyber-Enabled Research,” American Journal of Preventative Medicine,40(5S2): S103–S107.

 - Kelly Joyce and Meika Loe.
 2010.
 “A Sociological Approach to Ageing, Technology and Health,” Sociology of Health and Illness 32(2): 171-180.